Consistency of New CDF-II W Boson Mass with 123-Model: Results and discussion

 \section{Results and discussion}

 In order to examine whether the CDF $m_W$ mass measurement is consistent with the \ott model's theoretical framework, we randomly scan over its parameter space as indicated in Table \ref{tab:tab1}.

 As previously mentioned, we assume that the \cp-even $h_1$ plays the role of the SM-like Higgs boson with a mass near $125$ GeV, which characteristics match the LHC measurements.
-In addition, to obtain a viable model, we require all \ott parameter points to satisfy the following theoretical and experimental constraints: \begin{itemize} \item Unitarity\footnote{We notice that such constraints were generated for the first time within this framework.}, perturbativity, and vacuum stability requirements. \item The consistency with the $95\%$ Bounds imposed by the LHC are checked via the public program HiggsBounds-5.10.2 \cite{Bechtle:2020pkv}. \item The criterion that the \cp-even $h_1$ Higgs boson need to match the characteristics of the detected SM-like Higgs boson is enforced using the public code HiggsSignal-2.6.2 \cite{Bechtle:2020uwn}. \item Electro-weak precision observable (EWPO) through the oblique parameters $S$ and $T$ (fixing $U=0$) using both PDG \cite{ParticleDataGroup:2020ssz} and CDF \cite{CDF:2022hxs} fit results.
+In addition, to obtain a viable model, we require all \ott parameter points to satisfy the following theoretical and experimental constraints: \begin{itemize} \item Unitarity\footnote{We notice that such constraints were generated for the first time within this framework.}, perturbativity, and vacuum stability requirements. \end{itemize} \begin{itemize} \item The consistency with the $95\%$ Bounds imposed by the LHC are checked via the public program HiggsBounds-5.10.2 \cite{Bechtle:2020pkv}. \end{itemize} \begin{itemize} \item The criterion that the \cp-even $h_1$ Higgs boson need to match the characteristics of the detected SM-like Higgs boson is enforced using the public code HiggsSignal-2.6.2 \cite{Bechtle:2020uwn}. \end{itemize}

+\begin{itemize} \item Electro-weak precision observable (EWPO) through the oblique parameters $S$ and $T$ (fixing $U=0$) using both PDG \cite{ParticleDataGroup:2020ssz} and CDF \cite{CDF:2022hxs} fit results.
 We applied, indeed, the test $\chi^2_{ST}$ before to and following the new $m^{\rm{CDF}}_W$ measurement, indicated by "PDG" and "CDF", respectively,

 where $\rho_{ST}$ represents the correlation between $S$ and $T$. \end{itemize}